coopsmwc/git-flow-test/README.md

-Concourse test of GitHub hooks.
+Concourse test of GitHub hooks by mc3.